UnexomWid/Exomit/README.md

 The first argument *must* be the script file to execute.

-Other arguments are in the form of numbers, and are optional.
+Other arguments are optional.
 These are used to initialize the vector of values.

+The optional arguments can be in the form of numbers `-n`, characters `-c` or a single string `-s`.

+The value at index 0 will always store the amount of passed arguments.
+The arguments will be stored at index 1 and forwards.

 ### Examples